A volunteer serving in Poland, talks about how the experience of serving at Reymontówka and the first week of teaching in Poland.

-For our team, today was the last day of teaching in our first week!
+For our team, today was the last day of our first week of teaching in Poland!
 All of us have been quite impressed with the eagerness of the students to learn and their willingness to speak to us in English!

 Yesterday Molly and Bob, after finishing teaching for the day, went on a walking tour of Siedlce, hosted by our great guide, Kate, the teacher of English at Grala.
 In spite of sore feet, knees and hips, we enjoyed the city museum which presently has a great photo collection of local life taken prior to WWII.
 Sadly, the photographer who created this collection, Mr. Siedlicki died in the Treblinka concentration camp.
 A special treat was our visit to the Catholic Museum of Siedlce, a visit personally hosted by its gracious Director.
 The highlight was viewing the 400 year old painting of St. Francis by El Greco, a masterpiece of art, way ahead of its time in its style.
 The afternoon was topped off by Molly’s purchase of two beautiful Polish tablecloths found in shops in Siedlce.